 Often, mild to moderate cases of hip dysplasia can be managed with gentle exercise, a healthy diet, and oral pain relievers like buffered aspirin or Rimadyl as prescribed by the veterinarian.
 Moderate exercise helps maintain and improve the puppy's muscle tone, which alleviates painful wear and tear on the joint.

 Severe cases of hip dysplasia may benefit from surgery that rebuilds or removes bone or alters the muscles and tendons to reduce pain.
-Such procedures may not fully restore joint function but can give the dog improved movement and improve the pup’s long-term quality of life.
+Such procedures may not fully restore joint function but can give the dog improved movement and enhance the pup’s long-term quality of life.